Chaos-Tech-Corp/Input-Field-Lookup/README.md

 When adding new record from the menu option `+ New _objectname_`, it won't navigate away, instead it selects the recently created record.

-If you see the `Search Error!` message in the Search Results, check the fields you are using in the `returnFields` and `queryFields` parameters as they might not exists or they might not be available for query or filter (You cannot filter by the `Description` field in the `Account` object so you shouldn't use it as in the `queryFields` but you can use it in the `returnFields`).
+If you see the `Search Error!` message in the Search Results, check the fields you are using in the `returnFields`, `queryFields` and `filter` parameters as they might not exists or they might not be available for query or filter (You cannot filter by the `Description` field in the `Account` object so you shouldn't use it as in the `queryFields` but you can use it in the `returnFields`).

+When using the `filter` please note that it is placed directly in the 'WHERE' condition of the `SOQL` statement without any validations, so please double check it.

 ### How to Deploy it in your Salesforce Org (Sandbox)